GOVTNZ/web-standards/guidance/assessment/tests/a11y/lists.md

 1. Scan the page you’re testing for content presented as a list of items.

-2. Open the Web Developer extension and select “Outline”, and “Outline Block level elements”.
+2. Open the Web Developer extension and select 'Outline', and 'Outline Block level elements'.
 This will show you, among other things, all the headings, lists and tables on the page.
 It will also indicate which tag, e.g. `<ul>`, has been used to mark up each element.

 3. Make sure that the list uses the correct HTML markup for the type of list it is:
 	* `<ol>` or `<ul>` and `<li>` for numbered or bulleted lists